Meiosis and other factors affecting genetic variability

-Meiosis is crucial for creating genetic diversity in sexually reproducing organisms.
-The majority of eukaryotic organisms, whether multicellular or unicellular, rely on meiosis and fertilization as part of their reproduction.
+Meiosis is essential for genetic diversity in sexually reproducing organisms.
+Most eukaryotes (multicellular and unicellular) rely on meiosis and fertilization as part of reproduction.
 Sexual reproduction depends on the fusion of two gametes, each carrying a single set of chromosomes.
-When gametes combine, they form a zygote—a fertilized egg that restores the diploid state by containing two sets of chromosomes.
+When gametes fuse, they form a zygote (a fertilized egg) that restores the diploid state by containing two sets of chromosomes.
 (Haploid cells have one set of chromosomes, while diploid cells have two.)
-To maintain a stable chromosome number across generations, diploid cells must undergo a process that reduces their chromosome sets by half before forming gametes; otherwise, each successive fertilization would continuously double the chromosome count.
-This reduction is achieved through a specialized type of nuclear division essential for sexual reproduction.

 By producing haploid gametes, meiosis reshuffles alleles through two processes: independent assortment and crossing over:

-Independent assortment occurs during metaphase I, when homologous chromosome pairs align randomly along the metaphase plate, resulting in numerous possible combinations of maternal and paternal chromosomes in the gametes.
+- Independent assortment occurs during metaphase I, when homologous chromosome pairs line up randomly along the metaphase plate.
+This random alignment creates many possible combinations of maternal and paternal chromosomes in gametes.

 Segregation and linkage

-Independent assortment randomizes which copy of each homologous chromosome is passed to the offspring, but linkage can limit this mixing for genes on the same chromosome.
+Independent assortment randomizes which copy of each homologous chromosome is passed to offspring, but linkage can limit this mixing for genes located on the same chromosome.

-Crossing over over involves the physical exchange of genetic material between homologous chromosomes.
-It mitigates linkage, especially when genes are far apart, whereas closely spaced genes are more likely to be inherited together.
+- Crossing over involves the physical exchange of genetic material between homologous chromosomes.
+It reduces the effects of linkage, especially when genes are far apart.
+Genes that are close together are more likely to be inherited together.

 Recombination

-During prophase I, homologous chromosomes pair up in a process called synapsis, forming a structure known as a tetrad.
+During prophase I, homologous chromosomes pair up in a process called synapsis, forming a tetrad.

-The protein complex known as the synaptonemal complex holds these homologous chromosomes together, facilitating proper alignment.
-At specific sites along the tetrad, called chiasmata, crossing over occurs, whereby segments of chromatids are exchanged.
+A protein structure called the synaptonemal complex holds the homologous chromosomes together so they align correctly.
+At specific points along the tetrad, called chiasmata, crossing over occurs as chromatid segments are exchanged.

 Sex chromosomes and cytoplasmic (extranuclear) inheritance

-Eukaryotes generally use an XX (female) and XY (male) system, with the Y chromosome carrying few genes.
-Sex-linked traits reside mostly on the X chromosome.
-Red-green color blindness, hemophilia, Duchenne muscular dystrophy, and Fragile X syndrome are all examples of inherited conditions found primarily in biological males, though the traits are carried by biological females.
+Many eukaryotes use an XX (female) and XY (male) system, and the Y chromosome carries relatively few genes.
+Sex-linked traits are therefore most often associated with the X chromosome.
+Red-green color blindness, hemophilia, Duchenne muscular dystrophy, and Fragile X syndrome are examples of inherited conditions found primarily in biological males, though the traits are carried by biological females.

 Mutations

-A mutation is a change in the DNA sequence independent of normal recombination.
-It can arise randomly from replication errors or be induced by chemical or physical mutagens.
+A mutation is a change in the DNA sequence that is independent of normal recombination.
+Mutations can arise from replication errors or be induced by chemical or physical mutagens.

 Types of mutations: